eldipa/book-of-gehn/posts/arm/azeria-arm-challenges/2021-01-19-Smashing-ARM-Stack-for-Fun-Part-IV.md

 This is not the only way to do it.

-I could search for a `puts`{.cpp} call which whole be more likely to be the one that we are looking for:
+I could search for a `puts`{.cpp} call that would be more likely to be the one that we are looking for:

 ```shell